 Largemouth BassLargemouth Bass (Micropterus salmoides)

 Size & AppearanceThe largemouth bass is an olive-green fish marked by a series of dark splotches forming a jagged horizontal stripe along each of its sides.
 They are the largest of the black basses, with the largest recorded overall length reaching 29.5 inches!
+Everglades National Park boat toursis happy to provide fishing excursions and tips for people that are interested in this.

 DietAdult largemouth bass consume smaller fish, snails, crawfish, frogs, snakes, salamanders, bats and even small water birds, mammals and baby alligators.
 In larger waters, where these fish occupy deeper waters, their diets shift almost entirely to smaller fish such as shad, yellow perch, ciscoes, shiners and sunfish.
 Younger largemouth bass diets consist of small baitfish, scuds, small shrimp and insects.